AdobeDocs/analytics-platform.en/help/use-cases/ga/report.md

 ## Use advanced marketing attribution

-CJA allows you to use sophisticated attribution models on cross-channel data.
+Customer Journey Analytics allows you to use sophisticated attribution models on cross-channel data.
 In the following example, you can see a comparison of applying Last touch, first touch, u-shaped, and algorithmic attribution of revenue to the Google Analytics Channel Grouping dimension.

 ![Marketing attribution](../assets/mktg-attribution.png)